 The former Shepparton Preserving Company director said one key to the success of the Plan was getting the right people involved.
 "We were very fortunate to have John Dainton.
-The strong community around him really helped build the groundswell of support we needed to get going," he said.
+The strong community around him really helped build the groundswell of

 "He was eager to get environmental people together in one group so they could contribute to the Plan - and that was the start of the Goulburn Valley Environment Group in 1989."
 He said having the right people on board also helped build trust in the Plan.